cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 The `off` setting deactivates all optimizations.
 The `basic` setting performs most of the available optimizations.
-The `aggressive` optimizations performs all the available optimizations, even those that might not be wanted in some contexts.
+The `aggressive` optimizations performs all the available optimizations, even those that might not be wanted in some contexts or which might make understanding or modifying the resulting mlog code particularly difficult.
 For example, assignments to variables that aren't used anywhere else in the program will be removed with this setting.
 When compiling a code snippet just so you would see how Mindcode handles it:

 ```
 x0 = 0.001